GMECH7/rss_islandr/README.md

 The option of installing dependencies using poetry also exist, but there are some advantages and disadvantages.

 ### ✅ Advantages

 - **Reproducible environments**:
   `poetry.lock` guarantees exact dependency versions used in development
 - **Dependency resolution**: Handles complex dependency graphs better than pip
 - **All-in-one tool**: Manages virtualenvs, packaging, and publishing

 ### ⚠️ Disadvantages

 - **Environment conflicts**: Potential confusion with Anaconda/manual virtualenvs
 - **Learning curve**: Different workflow from standard pip/virtualenv

 1. **Steps to follow (Windows-VSC):**

    - Use `Windows powershell` (not `Anaconda powershell`) to open VSC.

 2. **Follow steps 1-3 of the pip installation instructions**

 3. **Check local environments**

    - Make sure that poetry "sees" the rss_islandr environment.
-For that make use of the `poetry env info`
+For that make use of the `poetry env info` command.

 4. **Install the required dependencies**:

    - If the local virtual environment is being used then use `poetry install` to install dependencies based on the `poetry.lock` file.
+   - The package itself will not be shown after executing `poetry show` since this command visualizes only the dependencies of the `pyproject.toml` file.
+Instead the `poetry version` command should return the installed version of the package.
+Also the validation of the installation can be done by typing `pip list show` command, which should return all packages installed in the virtual environment.

 5. **Update the requirements**:
    - The installation is being made in editable mode.
 Also if packages have been added or removed form the installation the user has to use `poetry lock update` to update the lock file.